 Eat, drink, and sleep

-Right next to the stadium is the Chelsea Village complex, which houses a few restaurants, a sports bar, and the Millennium Hotel, which, as you may expect, is the more luxurious type.
+Right next to the stadium is the Chelsea Village complex, which houses a few restaurants, a sports bar, and the Millennium Hotel, which, as you may expect, is of the more luxurious type.

 There are a few more hotels at short walking distance from Stamford Bridge, and lots of them a little further away near Earl’s Court tube station.
-Hotel Ibis Earls Court, and a Holiday Inn Express lie just north of the stadium, whereas the exclusive Wyndham Grand London sits on the banks of the river Thames.
+Hotel Ibis Earls Court and a Holiday Inn Express lie just north of the stadium, whereas the exclusive Wyndham Grand London sits on the banks of the river Thames.

 Decent hotels near Earl’s Court station, a short 15-minute walk from the stadium, include the London Town Hotel, Rushmore Hotel, Henley House Hotel, and Lord Kensington Hotel.
 Click here for all hotels near Stamford Bridge.
 Further hotels in Central London can be found here.

 Tickets for Chelsea FC games can be purchased online, by phone +44 (0) 871 984 1905, or at the box office at Stamford Bridge.